Depression is common when you’re over age 65, but it can be harder to spot. In part, it’s because it often shows up differently when you're older.

 All antidepressants come with side effects.
 Among the most common are issues with sexual functon.
 Those founds to trigger the fewest problems in this area include:

 Your doctor will want to monitor how you’re doing after you begin treatment.
-He may need to tweak your dosage or change your medicine altogether.
+They may need to tweak your dosage or change your medicine altogether.

 Studies show that psychotherapy, or “talk therapy,” works to treat mild to moderate depression in older adults just as well as medication.
 Counseling with a trained professional can help you work through some of the things that trigger your depression.
 It can also give you tools to deal with it.